javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 That's what makes JavaScript unique.
 That's why it is the most widespread way of creating browser interfaces.

-While planning to learn a new technology, it's beneficial to check it's perspectives.
+While planning to learn a new technology, it's beneficial to check its perspectives.
 So let's move on to the modern trends that include new languages and browser abilities.

 ## Languages "over" JavaScript